 What are the benefits of a bonded warehouse?

+Beyond the inventory benefits, a bonded warehouse also offers several operational and financial advantages.
 One of the biggest advantages of a bonded warehouse is the ability to postpone paying taxes until the goods are actually released from storage.
 In many cases, payment takes place simultaneously with the sale, allowing the company to avoid paying large amounts in advance.
 This improves cash flow and reduces financial pressure during the import process.

 Another important advantage is the flexibility in storage duration.
 Goods can legally remain in a bonded warehouse for an extended period – even indefinitely in many cases – except for perishable items with a defined shelf life.
 While the goods are under customs supervision, the owning company still has access to them.
 This means it is possible to carry out various operations such as packaging, relabelling or even moving the products to another bonded warehouse if needed.